Chrysler Valiant: VJ Series

+In response to the poor sales and negative perception of the VH styling, the Australian and U.S styling teams worked on modifications of the VH body, but the combination of local sales and financial problems with Chrysler around the world meant there was no money to fund major sheet metal changes and plans were shelved.
 May 1973 saw the introduction of the next model in the new All-Australian designed Valiant – The VJ.
 Although essentially a facelifted version of the VH Valiant before it, the VJ's subtle changes made enough of an impact on the buying public to make it the biggest selling Chrysler Valiant model of all, with 90,865 units being sold.

 Externally the VJ Valiant continued on with the VH series body styles, though the VJ reverted to single 7" round headlamps and a new 8-segment grille.
 VJ sedans also received new horizontal taillights.
 Although the physical changes were few, many other new features were introduced in the VJ Valiant range, such as electronic ignition, rustproofing and floor-mounted shifters as standard features.
 Chrysler upgraded equipment levels in July 1974 with front disc brakes, door reflectors, lockable glovebox and retractable seatbelts all as standard features.

 While the VJ range still offered sedan, wagon, ute, hardtop and coupe variants, the performance-oriented Pacer sedans and Charger R/T coupes were deleted from the new range.
 However, a variation of the E37 Six Pack engine (now with four-speed manual transmission) was made available, in the form of option E48, with most of the cars bearing this option ending up being base model VJ Charger coupes.
 Four VJ Charger coupes were built by special order featuring the VH series option E49 engine.
 The other carry-over performance variant was option E55, with the 340ci V8 engine option officially remaining as restricted to Charger 770 coupe application only.